Elpis Lodge: Little Thorn Lodge, Rugby

 The Rugby Christadelphians opened the Little Thorn Lodge on Hillmorton Road in July 1939.
-The home was run by a Czechoslovakian Jewish refugee Mrs. Sperber, who lived there with her two sons.
+The home was run by a Czechoslovak Jewish refugee Mrs. Sperber, who lived there with her two sons.
 Overton had been able to guarantee her sponsorship in England by telephone to her while she was still serving as a cook in a concentration camp in Germany.
 There was only room enough for nine boys to be housed permanently, but many more would stay there temporarily until private homes were found.
 In total over 200 children were received by Overton's team.